DDvO/SolBatSim/README.md

 Use `-en` for text output in English.
 Error messages are all in English.

+With `-avg_hour`, only the average of load items per hour are used.\
+With `-dump_avg`, which implies `-avg_hour`, produce PVTool load input file in CSV format with UTC timestamps and hourly average load data.

 When PV data for more than one year is given, the average is computed, while with the option `-tmy` months for a typical meteorological year are selected.